jeffkwoh/wheelchair_weighing_scale/Arduino/README.md

 ## Setup

-1. Download and install the files in libraries into `C:/your-path/Arduino/libraries`
+1. Download and move the files in libraries into `C:/your-path/Arduino/libraries`
 2. You should be able to run the Arduino files to read and write NFC tags

 ### Credits: